Mostefa-M/ansible-training/README.md

 On the Ansible Control-Host (server5) we type " git clone" and we paste the link from GitHub clone SSH So it should looks like this : sudo git clone git@github.com:Mostefa-M/ansible-training.git" and press "yes"

-A directory named after the name we choose wiil be create with that README.md"
+A directory named after the name we choose will be create with that README.md"

 We need also to provide a name and and email address otherwise we will get errors" To do that we type: